Wologman/Mental_Health/04_Anxiety Management.md

 **Confidence:** Practice the behaviour.
 If necessary practice in an environment where the consequences are lower.

-#### 1.11 Dealing with other people
+#### 1.11 Dealing with other people or a partner
 Confidence is precious, never let anyone tear mine down to boost their own ego.
-In work or personal life.
-If someone like this gets to me again, walk away and never look back, she can sort herself out.
+Either In work or personal life.
+If someone does this to me again, walk away and never look back, she can sort herself out.

 If that is impractical or impossible try to discuss the matter, don’t just let it slip.
-Refer to texts like “Non-violent communication” by M. Rosenberg.
-Enlist the support of others if appropriate.
+Refer to texts like [Non-violent communication](https://www.goodreads.com/book/show/71730.Nonviolent_Communication) by M. Rosenberg.
+Enlist the support of others, or professionals if appropriate.
 What ever I do, remember the problem is about them not about me.
 I don’t need to be someone’s emotional punching bag.

 ### 2. Control Work Specific Anxiety
 - Recognize that some level of anxiety is normal, and will always be there.
 It means you care.
 Anxiety by its self is not unhealthy, unless you believe it is [1].
 Learn to manage and accept some stress, use it to push yourself on.

 - Chose work that has meaning to me, as opposed to trying to impress others.
 It’s also better for self-esteem and confidence.

   **Reason:** By needing to impress others your life is a constant competition to earn admiration and respect, one that you can never finish or win.
 You’re only as good as your last success.
-By contrast the mere effort of chasing meaning should be a source of pride, including my failures.
+By contrast the mere effort of chasing meaning should be a source of pride for me, including my failures.

 - Understand the difference between sharing things I’ve done because I’m passionate about them, and boasting about my achievements to feel valued.
 The first is healthy, you’re encouraging others, sharing knowledge and being transparent.
 The second isn’t, (basically the same argument as in the previous point).